opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 - Create a new visualization based on a line chart.
 - Create a new detector or monitor.
 - Add a detector from a visualization workflow.
-- Add a monitor from a visualiztiona workflow.
+- Add a monitor from a visualization workflow.

 Note that currently only y-axis metric (count, average, max, etc.) aggregations and x-axis date histogram aggregations are supported.